 10 Year Old is Angry at Homeschooling: Learning Disability?

 I am concerned about my 10 year old son.
-Firstly let me explain our family situation.
-I am at home & home educate my two children, DS 10 and DD 6.
-My husband is a midwife, works long shifts so is actually around a lot and we have a lot of family time.
+I home educate my two children, DS 10 and DD 6.
+My husband is a midwife, works long shifts, so is actually around a lot and we have a lot of family time.

 Both our children are independent and with that can come some defiance, but generally they will listen.